-So, you’ve chosen to start your child on the GFCF (gluten-free, casein-free) diet but wondering which bank you will have to rob to be able to pay for the special foods needed, right?
+You’ve chosen to start your child on the GFCF (gluten-free, casein-free) diet, but now you’re wondering which bank you will have to rob to be able to pay for the special foods needed, right?
 Before you get out your ski mask, here are some hints that might help.

 There are several approaches to a special diet:

-- $$ – This is when you buy mixes and such but bake the products yourself.
+- $$: – You buy mixes and such but bake the products yourself.

 $$$ – Let’s start with the expensive method.
 There are so many places where you can buy everything pre-made for you nowadays.
-10 years ago when I started the diet with my son, there was almost nothing.
-Now, you can find companies that deliver all pre-made meals, and online retailers like GlutenFreeMall.com that carries products from a wide variety of manufacturers, pre-made and mixes.
+When I started the diet with my son, there was almost nothing.
+Now, you can find companies that deliver all pre-made meals, and online retailers carry products from a wide variety of manufacturers, pre-made and mixes.
 If you can afford to purchase all pre-made foods, this article is not for you.

 $$ – This is the category most people fall into.
-You don’t have time or the recipes to make all your own breads, muffins, cakes, pie crusts, etc. so you buy mixes and some pre-made things like cookies or sandwich bread, pasta and hot dogs.
-You also spend a good chunk of time comparison shopping and making sure all the products fit your child’s allergies.
+You don’t have the time or the recipes to make all your own breads, muffins, cakes, pie crusts, etc. so you buy mixes and some pre-made things like cookies or sandwich bread, pasta and hot dogs.
+You also spend a good chunk of time comparison shopping and making sure all the products fit your child’s allergy profile.

 $ – Finally, this is the “grandma method”.
 I’m going to take you back in time for this one.
 Think about the way your great-grandmother used to cook before food came in boxes and was heated in microwaves.
 She made a meat, a vegetable and a starch for each meal and that was all.
 No muss, no fuss.
-It’s a healthy, simplification of cooking that uses no pre-made ingredients.
-That’s the whole process and you’ll find meal ideas and more in GFCF Diet on a Budget Meal Plans.
-I found this method actually even saved me money compared to the way I used to cook before GFCF.
-I wasn’t paying $5 a box anymore for his favorite pre-made junk food of which he ate 3 boxes a day, because he was addicted to them.
+It’s a healthy simplification of cooking that uses no pre-made ingredients.
+You’ll find meal ideas and more in GFCF Diet on a Budget Meal Plans.
+I found this method even saved me money compared to the way I used to cook before GFCF.
+I wasn’t paying $5 a box anymore for my son’s favorite pre-made junk food, of which he ate 3 boxes a day, because he was addicted to it.

 What is GFCFSF?

-Gluten is more than just wheat – it’s grains like wheat, barley, oats and rye.
+Gluten is more than just wheat – it’s the protein found in grains like wheat, barley, and rye.
 Casein is the protein found in all things dairy – more specifically, anything juiced from a mammal – including cow’s milk, sheep, goat and human breast milk.
 Soy needs to be removed too.
 Labels that say “wheat-free” do not necessarily mean gluten-free and certainly not GFCF.
 Dairy-free isn’t casein-free.
-Lactose is milk sugar.
-Lactose-free isn’t casein-free either.
+Lactose-free isn’t casein-free either, since lactose is milk sugar.
 Organic doesn’t mean GFCF.
 Organic milk still comes from a cow and organic wheat is still wheat.
 Reading labels and understanding the difference is crucial.
-Gluten-free also includes things that do not have gluten in them but are either grown near them or processed in a facility with them, contaminating them, such as millet and oats.
+Going gluten-free also includes avoiding grains that do not have gluten in them, but are either grown alongside grains containing gluten or processed in a facility with them, contaminating them, such as millet and oats.